 \subsection{Training of Experiment}

-Our models for En-De, En-Fr and En-Ro are trained on one CPU (Intel i7-5960X) and four nVidia RTX TITAN X GPUs , and models for De-En are trained on one CPU (Intel i7-5960X) and one nVidia RTX TITAN X GPU .
-The implementation of model for NMT tasks is based on fairseq-0.6.2.
-We choose Adam optimizer with $\beta_1=0.9$, $\beta_2=0.98$, $\epsilon=10^{-9}$ and the learning rate setting strategy, which are all the same as \cite{DBLP:conf/nips/VaswaniSPUJGKP17},
+Our models for En-De, En-Fr and En-Ro are trained on one CPU (Intel i7-5960X) and four nVidia RTX TITAN X GPUs , and our models for De-En are trained on the same CPU and one nVidia RTX TITAN X GPU.
+The model implementation for NMT tasks is based on fairseq-0.6.2\footnote{https://github.com/facebookresearch/fairseq}.
+We choose Adam optimizer with $\beta_1=0.9$, $\beta_2=0.98$, $\epsilon=10^{-9}$ and the learning rate setting strategy, which are all the same as \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.